curiousjp/img2tag2img/README.md

 * `archive_path` when specifying the folders of images to read from and write to, they are given relative to this folder.
 So, if your images are in `C:\Comfy\Output\part1`, you might set your `archive_path` to `C:\Comfy\Output\`.
 * `banned_tags` if wd14tagger keeps detecting watermarks or other undesirable false positives, you can list them here.
 They should be separated by commas.
 * `checkpoint` is the path to your stable diffusion checkpoint, including the file extension.
 It should be given relative to your ComfyUI checkpoint folder.
+* `latent_long_edge`, `latent_short_edge`, `latent_square_edge` are used to pick a shape for the new latent.
+The script will try to match square, portrait, or landscape to the original image, but will use these new sizes.
 * `llava_model`, `llava_projector` are the paths to these two models, relative to the `models` folder inside the ComfyUI-LLaVA-Captioner folder.
 You don't need to set these if you're using `--disable_llm`.
 * `llava_prompt`, the prompt given to LLaVA when describing your image.
 Specific image domains can benefit from tweaking this, but the example given in the `default.ini` file will probably work for most people.
 * `lora_root`, the path to your LoRA folder.
 If you don't want to apply LoRA to your images, you can point this at an empty folder.